-I am so excited to have the opportunity to collaborate with Hayley from @_through_hayleys_eyes_ on Disney cruise accessibility, traveling on Disney Cruise Line with special needs and while using a wheelchair!
+I am so excited to have the opportunity to collaborate with Hayley from @_through_hayleys_eyes_ on Disney cruise accessibility and traveling on a Disney cruise with disabilities.

 As a pediatric occupational therapist, I love being able to bring this information to my readers so they can better prepare for their Disney Cruise!